ecridge/jeo/docs/index.md

 By virtue of the fact that you’re reading this, I’m going to assume that you’ve already ditched QWERTY and embarked on an alternative layout pilgrimage.
-Maybe you’re a Dvorak user (cute), or a Colemak fan (somewhat respectable, save for the fact that you can’t type ‘the’ without wincing), but either way you understand that there are more important factors in key arrangement than making it so that you can spell ‘typewriter’ using only the top row.
+Maybe you’re a Dvorak user (cute), or a Colemak fan (respectable, save for the fact that you can’t type ‘The’ without wincing), but either way you understand that there are more important factors in key arrangement than making it so that you can spell ‘typewriter’ using only the top row.

 Obviously, claiming that QWERTY is worse for the world than the US remake of [Skins][] would be hollow without some data to back it up.
 Fortunately,